tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/伸缩组相关接口/从伸缩组中删除 CVM 实例_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (RemoveInstances) removes one or more CVM instance from the specified scaling group.
+This API (RemoveInstances) removes one or more CVM instances from the specified scaling group.
 Currently, if the instance is automatically created with Auto Scaling, it will be terminated once removed.
 However, if the instance was created before added to the scaling group, it will not be terminated.

 Default API request frequency limit: 20 times/second.